ner0-m/elsa/docs/guides/quickstart-cxx.rst

 `paper <https://doi.org/10.1117/12.2534833>`_ , if you want to dive into it), this sets up an optimization problem.
-We want to find an solution to this problem In this case, we'll find it it using the `Conjugate gradient method <https://en.wikipedia.org/wiki/Conjugate_gradient_method>`_, or CG for short.
+We want to find an solution to this problem In this case, we'll find it it using the `Conjugate gradient method <https://en.wikipedia.org/wiki/Conjugate_gradient_method>`_, or CGLS for short.
 It's an iterative algorithm to solve.
 As this is still a quite simple example, we don't need to let it run for too many iterations.

 Now, you have the reconstruction!
 In the best case, this should already look quite similar to the